 About this site

-This website grew out of UNC Art Department professor JJ Bauer’s Digital Art History course (Spring 2016).
-ElizabethGrab.com quickly grew further to represent my academic work and reflections on professional activities in art history, library science, and archives & records management.
+This website started as part of JJ Bauer’s Digital Art History course (UNC Art Dept, Spring 2016).
+ElizabethGrab.com quickly grew to represent my academic work and reflections on professional activities in art history, library science, and archives & records management.
 In addition, I recently began including my work as a book artist under the studio name of Rambling Rambler Press.
 I’m still deciding whether this website is the ideal platform for my present work or if it would be better to migrate the relevant posts to a new platform to start fresh, so keep an eye out for updates!